-1. An attorney for a conservatee or proposed conservatee, or a conservator or proposed conservator, must disclose all present or past attorney-client relationships with any other person appearing in the matter.

-2. An attorney for a ward or proposed ward, or a guardian or proposed guardian, must disclose all present or past attorney-client relationships with any other person appearing in the matter.

-3. In complying with this rule an attorney shall not be required to violate an existing attorney-client privilege, but should consider that continued participation in the matter may constitute a violation of the Professional Rules of Conduct.

-C. Guardians.
-A person who is or has served in the past as a guardian of the individual or estate which is the subject of the pending proceeding (Conservatorship, Trust, or Decedent's Estate) must disclose all present and past relationships.

-D. Court appointed attorneys and guardian ad litems are appointed on a rotational basis.
-At times, the court appointed attorney or guardian ad litem may have represented another party in the proceeding.
-The court appointment is conditional on a conflict check by the proposed court appointed attorney or guardian ad litem.
+- 1. An attorney for a conservatee or proposed conservatee, or a conservator or proposed conservator, must disclose all present or past attorney-client relationships with any other person appearing in the matter. - 2.
+An attorney for a ward or proposed ward, or a guardian or proposed guardian, must disclose all present or past attorney-client relationships with any other person appearing in the matter. - 3.
+In complying with this rule an attorney shall not be required to violate an existing attorney-client privilege, but should consider that continued participation in the matter may constitute a violation of the Professional Rules of Conduct. - C. Guardians.
+A person who is or has served in the past as a guardian of the individual or estate which is the subject of the pending proceeding (Conservatorship, Trustconservatorship, trust, or Decedent decedent's Estate estate) must disclose all present and past relationships. - D. Court -appointed attorneys and guardian ad litemslitem generally are appointed on a rotational basis.
+At times, the court -appointed attorney or guardian ad litem may have represented another party in the proceeding.
+The court appointment is conditional on a conflict check by the proposed court -appointed attorney or guardian ad litem.
 The appointment is effective 10 days after the date of mailing of the order, unless written communication is received by the court investigator support desk indicating that a conflict exists.

-E. Proof of Insurance: In addition to submitting the appropriate Judicial Council form(s), attorneys seeking initial appointment or reappointment as Court-Appointed Attorneys in Probate Conservatorships and Guardianships must submit a report of insurance setting forth the amount of the insurance coverage and its effective dates as well as the Court Appointed Attorney Coversheet (PR-150).
+Once the appointment is effective, an ex parte application must be made to discharge appointed counsel. - E. Proof of Insurance: In addition to submitting the appropriate Judicial Council form(s), attorneys seeking initial appointment or reappointment as Court Appointed Attorneys in Probate Conservatorships and Guardianships court-appointed attorneys in probate conservatorships and guardianships must submit a report of insurance setting forth the amount of the insurance coverage and its effective dates as well as the Court -Appointed Attorney Coversheet (Cover Sheet (SDSC form PR-150).

 (Adopted 1/1/2006; Rev. 1/1/2013; Renum.
-1/1/2014; Rev. 1/1/2016; Rev. 1/1/2018)
+1/1/2014; Rev. 1/1/2016; Rev. 1/1/2018; Rev. 1/1/2019)